-The Board has reviewed the position and associations of each of the directors in office at the date of this report in terms of Recommendation 2.3 and other facts, information and circumstances that the Board considers relevant and considers that Mr Pettigrew is an independent director.
+The Board has reviewed the position and associations of each of the directors in office at the date of this report in terms of Recommendation 2.3 and other facts, information and circumstances.
+At the current time, Mr Silberman and Mr Nicols hold large interests in the Company's securities and are therefore not considered independent.